yk-tuturu/tp/docs/UserGuide.md

 ### Deleting a child : `delete`

-Deletes the specified child from the address book.
+Deletes the specified child from ParentConnect.

 Format: `delete INDEX`

 * Deletes the child at the specified `INDEX`.
-* The index refers to the index number shown in the displayed childrent list.
+* The index refers to the index number shown in the displayed children list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd child in the address book.
+* `list` followed by `delete 2` deletes the 2nd child in ParentConnect.
 * `find Betsy` followed by `delete 1` deletes the 1st child in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from ParentConnect.

 Format: `clear`